Tony-gh123/Data-Wrangling-Python-SQL-Churn-Data-Analysis/README.md

 Membership type is a strong predictor of retention because it reflects the initial commitment made by the buyer.
 Members who commit to annual plans are signaling longer-term intent, while those on month-to-month contracts keep their options open.
 By comparing the two, we can see which agreements are most effective at holding members beyond the critical 105-day benchmark.

 - **Annual memberships are most stable**: Standard Annual members show the lowest churn rate at 15.5%, followed closely by Passport Annual at 18.2% (with only 11.56% and 13.64% canceling within the 105-day window).
-These members are less likely to drop out early, suggesting that longer commitments create stronger incentives to stay engaged.
+These members are less likely to drop out early, suggesting that longer commitments create stronger incentives to stay.

 - **Month-to-month memberships are riskier**: Standard M2M members churn at 36.4%, while Passport M2M members are the most likely to leave, with churn over 41.9% (18% and 25.83% respectively within the 105-day window).
 The flexibility of these plans attracts new members, but also makes it easier to cancel when motivation dips.
 <br>